thisisgurpal/Tiny-Habits/README.md

 })
 ```

-Get the data for the user that is logged in:
+Get the data for the user that is logged in (Client side):

 ```javascript
  useEffect(() => {